jaspock/dai2223/docs/slides/000-presentacion-curso.md

 - Nota mínima de 4 en ambos
 - Las notas mayores de 4 en los exámenes de enero se guardan para la convocatoria de julio
-- Se anunciará más adelante si se permite consultar cierto material durante el examen de teoría
+- Se podrá consultar cierto material durante el examen como se anunciará más adelante

 ## Profesional en Tecnologías de la Información

-- Explain and apply appropriate information technologies and employ appropriate methodologies to help an individual or organization achieve its goals and objectives
+- Explain and apply appropriate information technologies and employ appropriate methodologies to help an individual or organization achieve its goals and objectives;
-- Function as a user advocate
+- Function as a user advocate;
-- Manage the information technology resources of an individual or organization
+- Manage the information technology resources of an individual or organization;

 ## Profesional en Tecnologías de la Información

-- Anticipate the changing direction of information technology and evaluate and communicate the likely utility of new technologies to an individual or organization
+- Anticipate the changing direction of information technology and evaluate and communicate the likely utility of new technologies to an individual or organization;
-- Understand and, in some cases, contribute to the scientific, mathematical and theoretical foundations on which information technologies are built
+- Understand and, in some cases, contribute to the scientific, mathematical and theoretical foundations on which information technologies are built;

 ## Profesional en Tecnologías de la Información

-- Live and work as a contributing, well-rounded member of society
+- Live and work as a contributing, well-rounded member of society.
 - Tomado de ACM Special Interest Group for Information Technology Education, [SIGITE](http://www.sigite.org/?page_id=22)

 ## Contenidos

-- Los contenidos concretos que aprendas no son tan importantes como las capacidades que desarrolles
+- Los contenidos concretos que aprendas no son tan importantes como las capacidades que desarrolles.
 - Oblígate a preguntar con frecuencia.
 Cualquier persona en el proceso de aprender tiene dudas.

 ## DevOps